Maungapōhatu

-Maungapohatu is a settlement in the Bay of Plenty Region of New Zealand's North Island.
-Located in a remote area of the Urewera bush country about 20 km north of Lake Waikaremoana, it was founded by Rua Tapunui Kenana in 1907 and was substantially rebuilt twice during the next two decades.
-At its peak more than 500 people lived there but today it is once more a very sparsely populated place.

-It lies at the foot of the 1366 metre mountain of the same name, which is sacred to the Tūhoe iwi.
+Maungapōhatu is a settlement in the Bay of Plenty Region of New Zealand's North Island.
+Located in a remote area of the Urewera bush country about 20 km north of Lake Waikaremoana, it was founded by Rua Kēnana Hepetipa in 1907 and was substantially rebuilt twice during the next two decades.
+At its peak more than 500 people lived there, but it is very sparsely populated now.
+It lies at the foot of the 1366-metre mountain of the same name, which is sacred to the Tūhoe iwi.